ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 ### Elasticsearch

-The following command lines will add the Elasticsearch container, set it as the search engine, restart the DDEV cluster and clean its cache to be taken into account, then inject the schema and reindex the content:
+The following command lines will

+1. add the Elasticsearch container,
+1. set it up as the search engine,
+1. restart the DDEV cluster and clear application cache,
+1. then inject the schema and reindex the content.

 ```bash
 ddev get ddev/ddev-elasticsearch